-    - Must be able to pass a Physical Fitness Test and Swim Test prior to graduation from DCO school (see Appendix 2 and the DCO Pre-Reporting Guide, link in item 14 below)
+- Must be able to pass a Physical Fitness Test and Swim Test prior to graduation from DCO school (see Appendix 2 of the O-JAK, and the DCO Pre-Reporting Guide, link in item # 14 below)

 - Test Score: There is no test score requirement for MARGRAD applicants

 - For applicants with MMC endorsements, your level of experience may correlate with an advanced appointment grade, as articulated below.

 - Tattoos: Applicants may not have tattoos or body markings that are inconsistent with the CG tattoo, body marking, body piercing, and mutilation policy.
 Recruiters must review all tattoos.